 Physician Portion:

-My patient, , has a severe,
+My patient, , has a severe, potentially

-potentially life-threatening al lergy to s been instructed in the
+life-threatening allergy to He/She has been instructed in the proper use

-proper use of the epi-pen ar d should be allowed to posses ss and self-administer in school for use in emergency
+of the epi-pen and should be allowed to possess and self-administe er in school for use in e mergency situations.

-situations.

 Physician's Name (printed)

 Physician's Signature

 Clinic Address

 Address City/Town State

 Phone

 Parent Portion:

-I agree with my child's physi cian and give my son/daughte er, ······································
+I agree with my child's physician and give my son/daughter, ,

-permission to carry his/her e pi-pen in school, to be used a s directed by his/her physician.
+permission to carry his/her epi-pen in school, to be used as directed d by his/her physician.

 Parent/Guardian (print)

 Parent/Guardian (signature) Date